Part 1.00 Mandatory Arbitration Rules amended 04-16-25

 7-1.06 Award and Judgment on Award (Supreme Court Rule 92)

-B. The Clerk of the Circuit Court shall include in the Notice of Award a date certain, not less than thirty days from the filing of the award, before the Supervising Judge of Arbitration, for entry of judgment on the award, dismissal or the scheduling of a trial date in the event a timely rejection has been filed.
+3. The Clerk of the Circuit Court shall include in the Notice of Award a post-arbitration status date before the Supervising Judge of Arbitration as previously set forth in the Court's case management order, for entry of judgment on the award, dismissal or the scheduling of a trial date in the event a timely rejection has been filed.
 All parties shall be required to appear on said date.
 Failure to appear and move for judgment or other relief will result in the dismissal for want of prosecution on Motion of a party or on the Court’s own Motion, or striking of any notice of rejection.

 7-1.07 Rejection of Award (Supreme Court Rule 93)

-Rejection of the award of the arbitrators shall be in strict compliance with Supreme Court Rule 93.
+Rejection of the arbitration award shall be in strict compliance with Supreme Court Rule 93.

 7-1.08 Refiling After Nonsuit